PolyU Design Hatch Awards 2026 · Finalist #32

 30 minAdvancedS4–S6

-Spectrum's reverse-recipe mode is a real optimization search.
-Students learn how the algorithm finds the lowest "colour error" — and try to beat the app by hand.
-Algebra meets art.
+Spectrum's reverse-recipe is a real optimisation search.
+Students learn how the algorithm finds the lowest "colour error" — and try to beat it by hand on graph paper.
+Algebra meets art, and the algebra wins.

 • Apply ratios & proportions to real mixtures